 Causes and risk factors

 The causes of generalized anxiety disorder aren’t fully understood.
-It is thought that both biological and emotional factors are involved.
+It is thought that both physical and emotional factors are involved.
 Some people who have generalized anxiety disorder were severely traumatized as a child or later on in life, suffered difficult losses or lived through hard times, possibly caused by problems in the family or extreme stress at work.

 In one study, about 1 out of 4 people had overcome their anxiety disorder after two years.
-But many people manage to conquer their fears in the long term.
-Anxiety disorders often improve with age because older people can draw on more experience in dealing with stress and anxiety.
-Many of them start seeing things more objectively.
+But many people manage to get a handle on their anxiety in the long term.
+The disorder often improves on its own with age.

 Psychological treatments: These include approaches like cognitive behavioral therapy.
 This therapy can help you to learn how to control and then change your thoughts and fears.

 Relaxation techniques such as autogenic training, progressive muscle relaxation and breathing exercises can help you to relax and better manage stress.
 These techniques are often part of psychological treatment.